qest-cz/consolove/README.md

 For those who love console log.
 Main purpose of this package is better visualisation of console logs.

 *👷 Important notice: It is under heavy development.
 In this phase of product you need to clone this github project to run consolove client.*
+## Restrictions:
+- only with typescript
+- only for nodejs project
 ## Main features:
 - visualization of console log
 - UI for JSON